ThinkboxSoftware/Deadline/Installation/Mac/Licensing/Readme.txt

 the user and group 'deadline' exist, or you edit and reload the plist to have a custom combo, like 'edwin.amsler' and 'wheel' like I did during testing :)

+Alternative Approach:
+I (MO) installed the license server files to: /Applications/Thinkbox/LicenseServer/

+Files:

+Thinkbox.log
+Thinkbox_license.lic
+frantic
+lmgrd
+lmutil
+thinkbox

+Setting all permissions to: chown -R root:admin as this user/group account exists by default on OSX.
+Then edited the plist UserName/GroupName to "daemon" as we are daemonising the lmgrd application.
+Upon boot-up, this will work for any user account that logs in as it's running as the default daemon user/group, which [launchd] running as root likes :-)

 If you hit any snags using this, as usual, e-mail support@thinkboxsoftware.com